 Proximity of home to the street is a consideration.
 A home set further back from the street may benefit from brighter door color.
 The door will appear smaller and the color less bold from a distance.

 For privacy reasons, a home closer to the street may not want a strong front door color which may draw passersby attention at a shorter distance.
+When deciding between a bold front door vs. blending in with the neighborhood, consider how visible your entry is from the street and how much attention you want it to attract.
 If the home is not parallel to the curbside, it could have the door on a corner or an entryway that juts out from the main structure.
 These alignments have different effects on where the door is in relation to the street, and makes color choices different from traditional lot layouts.

 Inside or outside; paint or stain: Let’s figure out how much you’ll need to make amazing happen.